ennnbeee/ennnbeee.github.io/content/posts/Operating-System-Compliance-Updates.md

 So there we have it, a fast turnaround for a real-world problem.
 Now about updating this monthly...

 # Updating Compliance
-When you update a Compliance Policy, it will trigger the devices and/or users the policy is assigned to, to re-evaluate the conditions and follow the actions for non-compliance if necessary.
+When you update a Compliance Policy, it will trigger the devices the policy is assigned to, to re-evaluate the conditions and follow the actions for non-compliance if necessary.
 So you **should** be updating the Operating System Compliance Policy every month, which, although it isn't a painful task, it is a repeatable one.

 ## Needless Automation to the Rescue
 So what does any good Consultant do in this situation?
 They write some PowerShell to do the work for them, even if writing the PowerShell script probably took longer than just updating the Compliance Policy.